mckenzielee/Qi-Docs/docs/Introducing_Qi.rst

-After you have finished this introduction and worked with one of the samples, refer to the :ref:`Quick_start_topic` section, which describes the interaction of various Sds objects and helps you get started with your own application.
+After you have finished this introduction and worked with one of the samples, refer to the :ref:`Quick_start_topic` section, which describes the interaction of various SDS objects and helps you get started with your own application.

 Architecture
 ------------

-A Tenant represents a client or organization that owns and manages a collection of OSIsoft Cloud Services, including Sds.
+A Tenant represents a client or organization that owns and manages a collection of OSIsoft Cloud Services, including SDS.

 Tenants are divided into one or more logical units called Namespaces.
 Each Namespace is distinct and separate from other Namespaces, with its own instances of the various OSIsoft Cloud Services and data stores.